What is a pituitary gland?

 You may have the following tests:

-• Blood tests – pituitary gland tumours are often found during a blood test.
-If high or low levels of pituitary hormones are found in your blood, your doctor may arrange for you to have an MRI scan or CT scan.
-The scan can confirm whether there is a pituitary tumour or not.
+If high or low levels of pituitary hormones are found in your blood, your doctor may arrange for you to have an MRI scan.
+The scan can confirm whether there is a pituitary tumour.
+Many pituitary tumours are picked up on a brain scan that was done for another health problem.

 We have more about how brain tumours are diagnosed.